 10.1.
 News release Regular or ad-hoc press releases linked to the data.

-The news releases “Debt of general government and deficit in the budget” (preliminary data) and “Debt of general government and deficit in the budget” (revised data) once a year.
-The news releases can be viewed on the website at http//www.stat.ee/news-releases.
+The news release “Debt of general government and deficit in the budget” once a year.
+The news releases can be viewed on the website at https://www.stat.ee/news-releases.

 10.2.
 Publications Regular or ad-hoc publications in which the data are made available to the public.